compuserscripts/6v6_lua/README.md

 medic heal cam - either for medic themself or any player on the team toggle between enemy and friendly med

-remote viewing CIA gangstalk cam - target specific player displaying the world through their eyes in a camera window
+maincaller cam - target specific player displaying the world through their eyes in a camera window

 will display the vision of teammate being healed in a window